← All Stories

 There has been a school on the site since 1870 to the present time.
 It has been used as a school and a place of worship through the years.
 The present school was built in 1909 on the same site as the original.
 It is a one room school house with the old wood burning stove still in place.
 It was known as Fairview School until the time it closed in 1945.
 It has recently been renovated by the Lake Travis Education Extension Assoc., a group of ladies that meet the second Thursday of each month at 10:00am at the school.
 They also meet on most Mondays at the school from 11:00 to 2:00 for quilting.
 The organization diligently worked to raise matching funds for a grant from the Texas Historical Commission Preservation Trust Fund Grant program and have turned it into a place of pride to be remembered for many generations to come.

-The cemetery and school are located on Nameless Road which can be reached several ways, but the most convenient way is by going on US 183 between Leander and Cedar Park and turning west onto FM 1431.
+The cemetery and school are located at 23426 Nameless Road, Leander, TX 78641.
+The gate code is 7171#.
+The most convenient way to reach us is by going on US 183 between Leander and Cedar Park and turning west onto FM 1431.
 Go 6 miles west on FM 1431 to Nameless Road.
 Turn right and travel 1.3 miles to the cemetery and school which are on the left.